Kein-Cary/nanhu-Doc/docs/README.md

 # DOCs

 For important papers, introductions on packages or problems.
-You can share your ideas or associated files here (i.e. papers, drafts...).
+You can share your ideas or associated files here (i.e. papers, drafts...)